Office of Admissions

-- Take placement test (unless previously waived)
+- Completed placement test (unless previously waived)

-Permanent Resident - For students who either have an active application for residency to the USA on file with the Department of Homeland Security (DHS), or those who have received their green card.
-Tuition rates may be either in or out-of-state, depending on the student’s circumstance and ability to prove eligibility.
+Permanent Resident - For students who either have an active application for residency to the USA on file with the Department of Homeland Security (DHS), or those who have received their green card, Tuition rates may be either in or out-of-state, depending on the student’s circumstance and ability to prove eligibility.
 In addition to the general admission requirements noted above, you must also submit:

 - Copy of the “notice of action” sent to you from DHS regarding your application for residency or a copy of your valid green card

 - *Completed North Carolina residency application (please contact Admissions at 828-395-1442 to have one sent to you)

 - *Further documents will be required to prove that you have been a resident of North Carolina for 12 months or more and have been actively been supporting the state’s tax system.
 These documents vary from one person to another.
 To determine which documents can assist with proper evaluation of your circumstance, contact the Director of Enrollment Management at 828-395-1495.

 * Please note that these two items will not prevent you from being admitted to college but can assist in evaluating your eligibility for in-state tuition rates.